 About the authors

-Jessica Berenbeim is the author of Art of Documentation: Documents and Visual Culture in Medieval England (2015).
+Jessica Berenbeim is Lecturer in Literature and Visual Culture, Faculty of English, University of Cambridge.
+She is the author of Art of Documentation: Documents and Visual Culture in Medieval England (2015).
 She has been a Postdoctoral Fellow at the Paul Mellon Centre, a Junior Research Fellow at Magdalen College, Oxford, and a Long-term Fellow in Cultural and Intellectual History at the Warburg Institute.
-From September 2017, she will be University Lecturer in Literature and Visual Culture, Faculty of English, University of Cambridge.

 Sandy Heslop is Professor of Visual Arts at the University of East Anglia, where he has worked as a teacher and researcher since 1976.
 He publishes widely on the art and architecture of medieval England from around 1000 to the Reformation.
 Recent research interests include studies on St Anselm’s Canterbury (in Anglo-Norman Studies, the Journal of the Warburg and Courtauld Institutes, and the BAA Canterbury Conference Transactions).
 His main project at present is the medieval parish churches of Norwich, funded for three years by the Leverhulme Trust: norwichmedievalchurches.org.
 Publications on other topics include a book on the Eadwine Psalter, another on Norwich Castle Keep, and an exhibition and catalogue: Basketry: Making Human Nature.